X

 Spruce℠ is a financial technology platform built by H&R Block, which is not a bank.
 Banking products provided by Pathward, N.A., Member FDIC.

-Whether you look at survey data or simply look at life going on around you, one thing is clear: Stress and worry about money is real, shining a telling spotlight on the intersection of financial and mental health.
-It’s something the team at Spruce thinks about often because we genuinely care about your mental wellbeing as well as your financial health.
+Whether you take note of survey data or simply look at life going on around you, one thing is clear: Stress and worry about money is real, shining a telling spotlight on the intersection of financial and mental health.

 Taking small steps within your control